 Since the Grand Canyon crosses half of northern Arizona, many people call it home and have for thousands of years.
 The Ancestral Puebloans were the first people to live in the area.

 The Hualapai People live on the southern side of the Grand Canyon.
-For 800 years the Havasupai People have lived on the southern portion of the canyon next to the Hualapai.
-The Hopi People and the Navajo People live east of the canyon.
+For 800 years, the Havasupai People have lived on the southern portion of the canyon next to the Hualapai.
+The Hopi and Navajo People live east of the canyon.
 The Grand Canyon is a sacred place to all.

 The Spanish conquistador García Lopez de Cárdenas saw the Grand Canyon in 1540.
-Mormon missionaries helped establish a ferry across the Colorado River at the area later named Lees Ferry in the 1850s.
+Mormon missionaries helped establish a ferry across the Colorado River in the 1850s at the area later named Lees Ferry.

 The Fred Harvey Company and Mary Colter